YakaryBovine/Sundren/Campaign/Backstory and Character.md

 ## Creating a character that plays well with others
-In my game, we focus on the adventures we share at the table rather than the things we write away from it.
-I only want to see characters that contribute to that shared experience, and for that, simple is best.
+In my campaign, we'll focus on the adventures we share at the table.
+Characters should be geared towards contributing to this shared experience, and for that, simple is best.
 All characters must meet the following criteria.
-I am happy to assist in character creation if asked.
+Character creation should be a collaborative experience; talk to me and your fellow players about what you're making!

 Throughout this guidance, consider this exemplar backstory:
 >"Caedor is a wizened elder from a small village who discovered her magical talents late in life.
 Now aching for magical knowledge to add to her already expansive mundane repertoire, she seeks to delve into the most dangerous of dungeons to find the most esoteric of spells."